-In the afternoon we will visit the English Office where we will learn of the incredible life of Padre Pio and receive a blessing with the glove and crucifix of the saint.
-This day will end with a procession through the town of San Giovanni Rotondo, home to St. Pio for over fifty years.
+After breakfast we will celebrate Mass in the sanctuary and afterwards visit the English office where we will hear more of the life of St. Pio and receive a blessing with the glove and crucifix of the saint.

 Monday, 24th September

-We will celebrate morning Mass in the hospital, ‘Casa Sollievo della Sofferenza.’ and afterwards have a tour of what is considered to have been Padre Pio’s greatest creation.
+We will celebrate Mass this morning in the hospital, ‘Casa Sollievo della Sofferenza’, and afterwards have a tour of what is considered Padre Pio’s greatest creation.

 Tuesday, 25th September

-After breakfast we will depart San Giovanni Rotondo and travel to Lanciano, site of the first Eucharistic Miracle of the Catholic Church.
+This morning we will travel to the town of Lanciano, site of the first Eucharistic Miracle of the Catholic Church.
 We will celebrate Mass and afterwards have free time for lunch.

 Wednesday, 26th September